Geoff’s Wedding

 I think I saw that United Airlines is investing in some of that technology, like to get people around to and from the airport and congested cities like New York.

-I think one of our test beds that they were considering.
+I think it's one of your test beds that they were considering.
 Crazy.

 Well, that was an episode I ended up.
 What a wild episode.